osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Installation/install-pi-adapter-for-structured-data-files-using-docker.md

 # Install PI Adapter for Structured Data Files using Docker

 Docker is a set of tools that can be used on Linux to manage application deployments.
-This topic provides examples of how to create a Docker container with the Structured Data Files adapter.
+This topic provides examples of how to create a Docker container with PI Adapter for Structured Data Files.

-**Note:** If you want to use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of the Structured Data Files adapter.
+**Note:** If you want to use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of the adapter.
 Docker is not a requirement to use the adapter.

 ## Create a startup script for the adapter